adam-bratin/changelog-rust/README.md

-  "date": "05/03/2021", // date string in this format "versionNoV": "1.0.0", // the version string passed in without a v at front "version": "v1.0.0", // version string passed in with v at front "name": "changelog-cli", // application name from .changelogrc
+  "date": "05/03/2021", // date string in this format "versionNoV": "1.0.0", // the version string passed in without a v at front "version": "v1.0.0", // version string passed in with v at front "name": "changelog-rust", // application name from .changelogrc
   // There is an entry for each Section from the .changelogrc "Feature": [
       {